TIES Inclusive Education Roadmap

 Best practices in implementation and systems change

-This is an example of a state that has a central state Equitable Inclusive Leadership Team (EILT) to guide and prioritize the work.
+Below is an example of a state that has a central state Equitable Inclusive Leadership Team (EILT) to guide and prioritize the work.
 The large EILT includes multiple stakeholders from across the state agency as well as representatives from the district level.
-It uses smaller EILT Workgroups to move more detailed planning and implementation for the priorities forward.
+It uses smaller EILT Workgroups to move more detailed planning and implementation of the priorities forward.
 These smaller teams can be more nimble in targeting the priorities.
-They are created as new priorities arise and sunset as the work progresses and pieces are moved into ongoing structures and processes.
+Sub-groups are created as new priorities arise and sunset as the work progresses and pieces are moved into ongoing structures and processes.

-This is an example of a state that is organized into regions.
-The school districts in the state are organized into regions and supported by the regional system.
+Below is an example of a state that is organized into regions.
+Each region supports the school districts in its region.

-- The State Inclusive Education Advisory committee acts as a “critical friend” to the EILT throughout the process by providing feedback on the priorities and the work, assuring the comprehensiveness and depth of the implementation plan, and assuring that multiple voices that are representative of state stakeholders are included in the process.
+- The State Inclusive Education Advisory Team acts as a “critical friend” to the EILT throughout the process by providing feedback on the priorities and the work, assuring the comprehensiveness and depth of the implementation plan, and advocating that multiple voices that are representative of state stakeholders are included in the process.

 - Based on the priority, the EILT organizes workgroups to move priorities forward.
 These workgroups include both members of the EILT, content specialists from outside of the EILT, and other regional or district members who have a specialty in the focus of the workgroup.
 Workgroups are fluid and report to the EILT.
 They are formed and end their work based on their specific charge.

-- The state EILT works directly with the regions.
-Each region has an EILT to lead the work of inclusive education in its region.
-By doing this they can take state priorities and customize their supports to meet the needs of districts in the region related to increasing inclusive education for all students.
+- The State EILT works directly with the Regions.
+Each Region has an EILT to lead the work of inclusive education in its region.
+District representatives are included on the Regional EILTs.
+The Regional EILTs take state priorities and customize their supports to meet the needs of districts in the region related to increasing inclusive education for all students.

-Washington has prioritized increasing inclusive education statewide through its Inclusionary Practices Professional Development Project (IPP) since 2019.
-The TIES Center partnered with Washington’s Office of Superintendent of Public Instruction (OSPI) in their work during 2019.
-This statewide work is focused on all students with disabilities, including students with significant cognitive disabilities.
+In 2019, Washington State prioritized increasing inclusive education statewide through its Inclusionary Practices Professional Development Project (IPP) .
+The TIES Center partnered with Washington’s Office of Superintendent of Public Instruction (OSPI) in their IPP work to focus on the inclusion of students with significant cognitive disabilities in inclusive schools.

-- The TIES Center and Haring Center at the University of Washington support a district and several of its schools to implement and learn about systems change related to the inclusion of students with significant cognitive disabilities as part of the IPP.
+- As part of the IPP, the TIES Center and Haring Center at the University of Washington support a district and several of its schools to implement systems change related to the inclusion of students with significant cognitive disabilities.

-- The CLT addresses professional development through an array of professional and community organizations that provide professional development state-wide to support the diverse needs of each district.
-This professional development cadre supports the learning for any district (including the pilot districts who chose to prioritize inclusive education into their strategic planning, the demonstration sites who are districts or schools that have aspects of inclusive education that are high quality, as well as any other district that opts in for improving their data related to education in the Least Restrictive Environment (LRE).
+- The CLT addresses professional development through an array of professional and community organizations that provide professional development statewide to support the diverse needs of each district.
+This professional development cadre supports learning in any district.
+The districts include the pilot districts that prioritized inclusive education in their strategic planning.
+These demonstration sites are districts or schools that have aspects of inclusive education that are high quality and any other district that opts in for improving their data related to education in the Least Restrictive Environment (LRE).